rugveddarwhekar/100-days-of-code/README.md

 ## Note

-* If you have any questions or ideas about 100DaysOfCode (or other ideas), feel free to reach out to me on Twitter: [@ka11away](https://twitter.com/ka11away)
+* If you have any questions or ideas about 100DaysOfCode (or other ideas), feel free to reach out to me on Instagram: [@daru.app](https://instagram.com/daru.app)
 * If you like this repo and find it useful, please consider &#9733; starring it (on top right of the page) :)